AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-entitlement-configuration.md

 ![Admin rights confirmation](assets/admin-rights-confirmation.png)

-For more details refer to [edit enterprise admin role](admin-roles.md#add-enterprise-role) instructions in the administrative roles documentation.
+For more details refer to [Edit enterprise admin role](admin-roles.md#edit-enterprise-admin-role) instructions in the administrative roles documentation.
 Note that only a system administrator for your organization can assign this role.
-For more information on administrative hierarchy, visit the [administrative roles](admin-roles.md) documentation.
+For more information on administrative hierarchy, visit the [Administrative roles](admin-roles.md) documentation.